ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/build.md

 ## Prerequisites

 - Ensure that you have all the user IDs and passwords to pull the base images, push the built images, and pull the built images from the remote Docker registry server.
-- When you are using IBM Hyper Protect Virtual Servers version 1.2.2, or later, before you build a docker image by using the Hyper Protect base images, you must open the required ports for your application.
+- Before you build a docker image by using the Hyper Protect base images, you must open the required ports for your application.
 For more information, see [`Enabling ports`](sbs-ports-setup.md){target=_blank}.

 ## Procedure